cortexlabs/cortex/docs/workloads/realtime/handler.md

         pass
 ```

 Your `Handler` class must implement the RPC methods found in the protobuf.
-If your single-service protobuf has 2 RPC methods called `Analyze` and `Predict` methods, then your `Handler` class must also implement these methods like in the above `Handler` template.
+Your protobuf must have a single service defined, which can have any name.
+If your service has 2 RPC methods called `Info` and `Predict` methods, then your `Handler` class must also implement these methods like in the above `Handler` template.

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your API configuration, and it is passed through to your Handler class' constructor.